codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 Click the __Create__ button.

-Now when it creates, the Azure AD B2C application property's blade will open.
+After the application has been created, its property blade will open.
 Within there you'll see an __Application ID__ box.
 Copy that value to the clipboard.

 Then go down to the __Custom Redirect URL__ box under the __Native Client__ section and paste it in - in the following format: